Watchmaking anglage training workshop · Alexandra Schmitz · Les Brenets, Switzerland

 Subcontracting

-Reading the light
+Reading the component

 Watchmaking anglage macro showing how to read reflections and the stability of an edge